mattvision/the-home-church.hugo-cms/site/content/gallery/_index.md

 ---
 title: Photo Gallery
+pagedesc: >-
-pagedesc: 'Welcome to our photo spot.
-Here you can view pictures from our church meetings, camps and other church outings – We are a group of Christians seeking to fellowship like the early church…'
+  Welcome to our photo spot.
+Here you can view pictures from our church meetings, camps and other church outings – We are a group of Christians seeking to fellowship like the early church…
 image: /img/IMG_1673.JPG
 intro:
   blurbs: